-This variety has a little sweeter flavor than others, with a deep, earthy taste.
+This variety has a slightly sweeter flavor than others, with a deep, earthy taste.
 All portions of the leaf are safe and edible for your chickens, either cooked or raw.

 Curly kale is the most popular type of kale seen in grocery shops, backyard gardens, and salads.
-It is purple or green and seems slightly wavy and curly, hence the name.
+It is purple or green with a slightly wavy and curly appearance, hence the name.